 Cherie lives in Leesburg, Virginia with her husband and her teenage triplet boys, and she credits her experience of raising triplets with honing her skills for triaging problems and finding practical and achievable solutions.
 Her busy life was stretched even further when a medical diagnosis placed one of her sons on the autism spectrum, a situation that thrust her into the world of special needs and gave her a particular understanding for the additional challenges that are faced by special needs students and their families.

-Cherie’s many responsibilities both at work and at home keep her quite busy but, when she does have free time, she enjoys curling up with a good book and going for long walks with her dog, Piper.
+Cherie’s many responsibilities both at work and at home keep her quite busy but, when she does have free time, she enjoys working out at OrangeTheory Fitness and going for long walks with her dog, Piper.